MorganResearchLab/scarecrow_paper/README.md

 # scarecrow

 This repo outlines code and analysis presented in the [scarecrow](https://github.com/MorganResearchLab/scarecrow) paper.
 BASH scripts mentioned in this doc are provided in the repo at `scarecrow/src/HPC`.
+For convenience, the `transcripts_to_genes.txt` file is provided at `scarecrow/data`.

 ## Data processing
 ##### BASH